hugoDuckGame/duckGameGH/README.md

 - 👋 Hi, I’m @duckGameGH
 - 👀 I’m interested in game and software development.
-- 📚 My current project is a Raspberry Pi Apache server
+- 📚 My current project is a Scrabble Game and a Pomodoro Method To do List.
-- 🌱 I’m currently learning java and Unity C#.
+- 🌱 I’m currently learning _.
-- 📫 You can send me an email @ pingouinafk255@protonmail.com
-- softduck.site